Considering Hudbay Minerals Inc. (HBM) as a potential investment: What Should You Do? - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of HBM by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.81 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 7.49.
+We take a closer look at HBM’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 4.50 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 8.83.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.00 and its Current Ratio is at 1.40.
 In the meantime, Its Debt-to-Equity ratio is 0.78 whereas as Long-Term Debt/Eq ratio is at 0.77.

 Upgrades & Downgrades